 If you truly want a special black diamond, then it is highly advised to look for a natural Fancy Black Diamond.
-These beauties received their mesmerizing color from Mother Nature.
-Compared to many other colored diamonds, or colorless diamonds, Fancy Black Diamonds are rather inexpensive, if you are limited in budget you can look into treated heated black diamonds.
+These beauties received their mesmerizing colour from Mother Nature.
+Compared to many other coloured diamonds, or colourless diamonds, Fancy Black Diamonds are rather inexpensive, if you are limited in budget you can look into treated heated black diamonds.
 Reve Diamonds holds a large selection of Fancy Black Diamonds and Treated Heated Black Diamonds.

 Who is Famous for Wearing Black Diamonds on the Red Carpet?